imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 sudo cp ~/linux-voice-assistant/service/alsa-mww-linux-voice-assistant.service /etc/systemd/system/linux-voice-assistant.service
 ```

-### For either ALSA or Pusle Audio systems with the OWW copy this service file into /etc/systemd/system/:
+### For either ALSA or PulseAudio systems with the OWW copy this service file into /etc/systemd/system/:
+### Not needed if using PipeWire

 ```bash
 sudo cp ~/linux-voice-assistant/service/wyoming-openwakeword.service /etc/systemd/system/wyoming-openwakeword.service
 ```

-Start new services and confirm services are running:
+### For either ALSA or PulseAudio start new services and confirm services are running:
+### Not needed if using PipeWire

 ```bash
 sudo systemctl daemon-reload